genpranav/Match-based-Pheonotype-Identifier/README.md

-# Regex-based Causual gene Identifier using Python
+# Regex-based Causal gene Identifier using Python

 Molecular Sequences are accepted as the definitive aspect of an organism's properties but sifting large volumes of high-confidence biological data is a challenging process.
 Recent methods are far superior when it comes to localization and comparison in addition to relevant evaluation metrics which justify those claims but Regex-based algorithms serve as the logical foundation of traditional approaches.